Grief and Anxiety: Why Bereavement Triggers Panic and How to Manage It

 Talk to someone

-Sharing what you are going through, whether with a friend, family member, support group, or counsellor, reduces the isolation that feeds anxiety.
-You do not have to have the words perfectly.
-"I'm struggling with anxiety since the death" is enough.
+Sharing what you are going through, whether with a friend, family member, support group, or counsellor, eases the isolation that feeds anxiety.
+You do not need to find the perfect words.
+"I have been really anxious since I lost them" is enough.
 Our support page lists free helplines and organisations that can help.

 When to seek professional help

-Some anxiety after a bereavement is normal and will ease over time.
-But if any of the following apply, it is worth speaking to your GP:
+Some anxiety after a bereavement is normal, and for many people it eases with time.
+If any of the following apply, though, it is worth speaking to your GP:

 Treatment options include talking therapies (CBT is particularly effective for anxiety), medication (SSRIs can help with both grief-related depression and anxiety), or a combination.
 You can self-refer to NHS talking therapies at nhs.uk without waiting for a GP referral.